-8.1.1 Fair, Impartial and Operationally Independent Hearing Panel

-- 8.1.1.1 The UIM shall establish a Hearing Panel [the UIM Anti-Doping Hearing Panel] which has jurisdiction to hear and determine whether an Athlete or other Person, subject to these Anti-Doping Rules, has committed an anti-doping rule violation and, if applicable, to impose relevant Consequences. - 8.1.1.2 The UIM shall ensure that the UIM Anti-Doping Hearing Panel is free of conflict of interest and that its composition, term of office,
+- 8.1.1 Fair, Impartial and Operationally Independent Hearing Panel - 8.1.1.1 The UIM shall establish a Hearing Panel [the UIM Anti-Doping Hearing Panel] which has jurisdiction to hear and determine whether an Athlete or other Person, subject to these Anti-Doping Rules, has committed an anti-doping rule violation and, if applicable, to impose relevant Consequences. - 8.1.1.2 The UIM shall ensure that the UIM Anti-Doping Hearing Panel is free of conflict of interest and that its composition, term of office.

-Each decision by the UIM should address whether an anti-doping rule violation was committed and all Consequences flowing from the violation, including any Disqualifications other than Disqualification under Article 10.1 (which is left to the ruling body for an Event).
+Each decision by the UM should address whether an anti-doping rule violation was committed and all Consequences flowing from the violation, including any Disqualifications often than Disqualification under Article 1.1 (which is left to the ruling body for an Event).
 Pursuant to Article 15, such decision and its imposition of Consequences shall have automatic effect in every sport in every country.
-For example, for a determination that an Athlete committed an anti-doping rule violation based on an Adverse Analytical Finding for a Sample taken In-Competition, the Athlete's results obtained in the Competition would be Disqualified under Article 9 and all other competitive results obtained by the Athlete from the date the Sample was collected through the duration of the period of Ineligibility are also Disqualified under Article 10.10; if the Adverse Analytical Finding resulted from Testing at an Event, it would be the Major Event Organization's responsibility to decide whether the Athlete's other individual results in the Event prior to Sample collection are also Disqualified under Article 10.1.]
+For example, for a determination that an Arthiete committed an arti-design rule violation based on an Adverse Analytical Finding for a Sample laten in Competition, the Athlete's results obtained in the Competition would be Disqualified under Article 9 and all other competitive results obtained by the Athlete from the date the Sample was collected through the duration of the period of heighbility are also Disqualified under Article 10.1.1 (if the Adverse Analytical Finding resulted from Testing at an Event, it would be the Major Event Organization's responsibility to decide whether the Athlete's other individual results in the Event prior to Sample collection are also Disqualified under Article 10.1.1 professional experience, Operational Independence and adequate financing comply with the requirements of the International Standard for Results Management.

-35 [Comment to Article 7.7: Conduct by an Athlete or other Person before the Athlete or other Person was subject to the authority of any Anti-Doping Organization would not constitute an anti-doping rule violation but could be a legitimate basis for denying the Athlete or other Person membership in a sports organization.]
+38 [Comment to Article 7.7: Conduct by an Athlete or other Person before the Athlete or other Person was subject to the authority of any Anti-Doping Toganization would not constitute an anti-doping rule violation but could be a legitimate basis for denying the Athlete or other Person embership in a sports organization.

-34 [Comment to Article 7.5: Results Management decisions include Provisional Suspensions.
+^{34 [}Comment to Article 7.5: Results Management decisions include Provisional Suspensions.